 None of these cases changed the fact that Florida courts still require either physical impact or some physical manifestation of emotional injuries to claim emotional distress damages.
 However, they did broaden the spectrum of the circumstances under which victims can prevail.

-While the impact rule continues to face challenges, it persists for now and determining the circumstances that qualify for an exception can be complicated.
+While the impact rule continues to face challenges, it persists for now and determining the circumstances that qualify for an exception can be complicated; legally satisfying the basic requirements for stating a valid claim can be done with some basic internet research, actually knowing how to prove emotional distress in court or knowing how to quantify emotional distress damages is something that can take decades of experience.
 If you are unsure whether you have grounds to pursue a civil case, our Fort Myers injury lawyers are available to help answer your questions.

-If you are injured in the greater South Florida area, contact our injury attorneys at The Garvin Firm at 800.977.7017 for a free initial consultation.
+If you are injured in the greater South Florida area, contact our injury attorneys at Garvin Injury law at 800.977.7017 for a free initial consultation.